 A: Yes.
 Students occasionally enroll in more than one of the three large ensembles in a given quarter.
 Also, if one of the ensembles programs a work requiring a larger wind/brass/percussion/keyboard/harp complement that is officially enrolled in the ensemble (e.g., Stravinsky "The Rite of Spring" or Mahler Symphony No. 5), the instructors may propose to students in one of the other ensembles that they also participate in the rehearsals and performances of this work.
-Under these circumstances, the student may also receive course credit for their "guest" appearance in this additional ensemble, but such "double duty" does not carry forward and replace future ensemble participation requirements.
+Under these circumstances, the student may receive course credit for their "guest" appearance in this additional ensemble.